The simple.plotting Namespace

 Create a plot with a rose projection.

-The rose ax is a subclass of matplotlibs polar ax.
+The rose ax is a subclass of matplotlibs polar axes.

 Parameters: